ThibaultGiraudon/BCMF/README.md

 ### Description

-This is the BCMF (Basket Club Montbrison Feminin, Montbrison Women's Basketball Club) app, here you can find all the information about the club:
+This is the BCMF (Basket Club Montbrison Feminin, Montbrison Women's Basketball Club) un official app, here you can find all the information about the club:
 - players' name, size, total scored of the season...
 - all the match
 - the pool ranking

-I've created this app mainly has a challenge for the moment it is not planned to be published it on the Appstore.

 ### Features

 - Navigation between different views.
-- Fetching data from a database
+- Store and fetch data with Firebase database
-- Authentification

-### Improvements

-- Upload the image in the database from the app
-- Use a date picker when editing or adding match's dates
+- Store and fect image with Firebase storage

 ## Getting Started